presidenten/bowers-nest/README.md

 - Follow onscreen instructions to add the new git remote and push your code into it

-- Add .bowerrc in your new development project
+- Add templates/.bowerrc in your new development project

 - Install your new package along with all dependencies